-Level of detail and selection of assumptions - information through the eyes of management

-4. The disclosures in relation to an entity's financial risk management should reflect the information provided internally to key management personnel.
-As such, the disclosures that will be provided by an entity, their level of detail and the underlying assumptions used will vary greatly from entity to entity.
+Level of detail and selection of assumptions - information through the eyes of management disclosures that will be provided by an entity, their level of detail and the underlying assumptions used will vary greatly from entity to entity.
 The disclosures in this illustrative financial statement are only one example of the kind of information that may be disclosed; the entity should consider carefully what may be appropriate in its individual circumstances.